bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 It might just be something that we do anyway.
 And then there's a different algorithm to find coins based on that choice.
 I don't actually know that much about coin selection.
-Should ask Merge, he wrote a whole thesis on it.
+Should ask Merch, he wrote a whole thesis on it.
 And he also designed this algorithm.

 Aaron van Wirdum: 00:30:29